websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/using-the-fragments-toolkit.md

     docker run -it -p 8080:8080 [$LIFERAY_LEARN_DXP_DOCKER_IMAGE$]
     ```

-1. Import the Fragment Collection to your Liferay instance using the `yarn run import` command below.
+1. Import the Fragment Collection to your Liferay instance invoking the `yarn run import` command in your `sample-liferay-fragments` project folder.
 Alternatively, you can [import the Fragment Collection manually](../../displaying-content/using-fragments/managing-page-fragments.md).

     ```bash
     yarn run import